Yes, you need a model of an object or a scene to perform tracking.

 No, the tracking information is saved frame by frame, so you can abort tracking at any moment keeping the tracking information you have already got intact.

-Yes, the licenses for FaceBuilder and FaceTracker are independent.
-You need both to work with both plugins.
+Yes, the FaceBuilder and FaceTracker are independent.
+You need subscriptions for both to work with both plugins.
+You can also get a bundle subscription.

 You can use Nuke's built-in WriteGeo node with ABC format.
 After pressing "Execute" button specify the frames you want to export.